MITgcm/MITgcm/doc/examples/global_oce_optim/global_oce_optim.rst

 uncertainty :math:`\sigma_i^T` on observations (as provided by Levitus and Boyer (1994a)
 :cite:`levitus:94a`).
-The error :math:`\sigma_i^T` is only a function of depth and varies from 0.5 at the surface to 0.05 K at the bottom of the ocean, mainly reflecting the decreasing temperature variance with depth (see :numref:`tut_global_optim_errors`\ a).
+The error :math:`\sigma_i^T` is only a function of depth and varies from 0.5 K at the surface to 0.05 K at the bottom of the ocean, mainly reflecting the decreasing temperature variance with depth (see :numref:`tut_global_optim_errors`\ a).
 A value of :math:`J_1` of order 1 means that the model is, on average, within observational uncertainties.